-This first film-making endeavour by Louis Marcus is modest in scope but serves as an invaluable record of his friend, sculptor Seamus Murphy (affectionately known as Stone Mad), and his work in his studio in Blackpool, Cork and on the streets of the city.
-Although made on a shoestring and a borrowed 16mm bolex camera, Silent Art is a luminous tribute to the work of the great sculptor.
-Against the ringing of the Shandon bells, several of Murphy’s pieces are shown in situ in UCC, in Ballyvourney and in Cork City, and the sculptor himself is seen at work sculpting a bust of his daughter Orlagh.
+This first film-making endeavour by Louis Marcus serves as an invaluable record of his friend, sculptor Seamus Murphy (affectionately known as Stone Mad), and his work in his studio in Blackpool, Cork, and on the streets of the city.
+Although it was made on a shoestring and a borrowed 16mm bolex camera, Silent Art is a luminous tribute to the work of the great sculptor.
+Against the ringing of the Shandon bells, several of Murphy’s pieces are shown in situ in UCC, in Ballyvourney and in Cork city, and the sculptor himself is seen at work sculpting a bust of his daughter Orlagh.

 With kind permission of Louis Marcus.